 From here, retailers can gain a better understanding of where their strengths lie, but also where they could improve across the board to benefit health and safety within the workplace.

-With fines for health and safety breaches on the rise, there has never been a better time for retailers to invest in EHS software -providing consistency, reliability, and compliance.
+With fines for health and safety breaches on the rise, and the customer experience at the forefront of retailers’ minds, there has never been a better time for retailers to invest in EHS software - providing consistency, reliability and compliance.